U.K. Autumn Budget: Tightropes & Trade-offs

 Instead of major spending cuts, the Budget sets out an £11.3 billion increase in expenditure for 2029–30, more than offset by £26.1 billion in expected additional tax revenue.
 For now, calls for deeper belt-tightening remain unanswered.

 Overall, the Budget delivers modest fiscal loosening in the near term, with increased spending and targeted support for households.
-However, much of the tightening is backloaded, delaying half the impact.
-The OBR puts the odds of meeting the fiscal mandate with this Budget at 59% — the highest since before the pandemic, but still well below the pre-pandemic cushion of around £30 billion.
+However, much of the tightening is backloaded, delaying more than half the impact.
+The OBR puts the odds of meeting the fiscal mandate with this Budget at 59% — the highest since before the pandemic — but it’s worth noting that the new £22 billion of headroom is still well below the average pre-pandemic cushion of around £30 billion.
 This leaves little room for error.

 Despite rumours in the press² regarding potential increases to the headline rate of income tax in the U.K. — which would have represented a departure from the government’s manifesto commitments — there were no increases to the main rates of Income Tax, National Insurance, VAT or Corporation Tax.
 While the headline rate of Income Tax itself did not change, amendments were made which, while not technical breaches, will impact the number of individuals who pay income tax and bring more into the higher rates.